 First, make the slurry by whisking the corn starch and cold water in a small mixing bowl.
 Set aside.

-Over medium heat, warm the coconut oil, quickly stir fry the garlic and ginger until fragrant in a large skillet.
+Over medium heat, warm the coconut oil, and quickly stir fry the garlic and ginger until fragrant in a large skillet.

-Now stir in orange juice, white vinegar, soy sauce, brown sugar, and bring to a light simmer.
+Now stir in orange juice, white vinegar, soy sauce, and brown sugar, and bring to a light simmer.
 Keep stirring until the sugar is dissolved.

 Then, whisk in the slurry and keep cooking on low-medium heat for 2-3 minutes or until the sauce thickened.
 Remove from heat.

 Finally, use a slotted spoon to transfer the crispy cubes of tofu into the large skillet.
 Stir in the sticky orange sauce until the tofu cubes are evenly coated.

 For a different perspective on this recipe, watch my story about making Vegan Orange Tofu!

 This easy orange tofu recipe is delicious with a side of:

 - White rice like basmati rice or jasmine rice.